NSW School of Languages logo

 Korean Beginners

-This course is designed for students with very little or no knowledge of Korean.
-In this course, students gain a wide exposure to the Korean language, culture and way of life through a course complemented by e-learning delivery and a rich array of audio and visual material.
-The coursework consists of 8 modules in each term.
-The modules are set for self-directed study in Preliminary and HSC Korean Beginners courses.
-Students are expected to submit work regularly.
-This includes handwritten submissions, interactive online tasks as well as speaking lessons via telephone and/or online conferencing tools.
-Weekly speaking lessons with the teacher are also a compulsory part of this course whereby students can develop their Korean speaking skills.
-Face-to-face lesson days are also organised for students to meet and interact with their peers at NSW School of Languages.
+This course is designed for students with very little or no prior knowledge of the Korean language.
+In this course, students gain a wide exposure to Korean language, culture, and way of life through a program complemented by e-learning delivery and a rich array of audio and visual material.
+Students will be engaged with approximately 8 carefully designed modules each term, providing a solid foundation in the Korean language.
+The modules are set for self-directed study in Preliminary and HSC Korean Beginners courses, containing diverse learning materials and engaging activities.
+Students are expected to submit work weekly, including handwritten submissions for ongoing feedback from their teachers.
+Weekly speaking lessons with the teacher are also a compulsory part of this course, ensuring continuous growth in verbal communication in Korean.

 Korean Continuers